 Late one October morning in 2016, Aminata Conteh-Biger gazed out the window of her white 4WD as it sped through the chaotic streets of Grafton, Sierra Leone, and quietly marvelled at the astonishing twists her life had taken.

-That day, Aminata was travelling in the air-conditioned and comfortable confines of a vehicle emblazoned with her own name – and that of the charity she co-founded – the Aminata Maternal Foundation.
+That day, Aminata was travelling in the air-conditioned and comfortable confines of a vehicle emblazoned with her own name.

 But nearly two decades before, she had arrived at this exact intersection in Sierra Leone in a far more desperate state.
-It was here that she had been released after months of being held hostage by rebel soldiers during the country’s civil war.
+It was at that spot that she’d been released after months of being held hostage by rebel soldiers during the country’s civil war.

 “It was there that my life changed forever,” Aminata recalls. “[That trip] was the first time I really recognised how much I had fought.
 All of a sudden, it was like ‘Oh my goodness.
 This happened.’
 It was the first time I actually recognised my strength.”

-Now, the strength that carried Aminata through her kidnapping ordeal – and later saw her start her life afresh in Australia and then launch her own charity, helping women in Sierra Leone – is detailed in her new autobiography, Rising Heart.
+Now, the strength that carried Aminata through her kidnapping ordeal – and later saw her start her life afresh in Australia before launching a charity, aimed at helping women in Sierra Leone and addressing infant mortality rates – is detailed in her new autobiography, Rising Heart.

 Sitting with Aminata in her modest apartment in Sydney’s lower North Shore, it’s difficult to reconcile the calm and radiant woman in front of me with the horrifying experiences she describes in her book.
 “I really see beauty every day,” she says in a mellifluous voice.
 “When I breathe, when I wake up… gratitude is so important to me.”